zacanger/dotfiles/README.md

   * `pip.list`: Python 3
   * `go.list`: `go get -u` this stuff
   * `gem.list`: I guess I need Ruby
-* On a fresh Mac (we have to use those where I work), first sync Dropbox, then run `new-mac.sh` and symlink all the shit.
+* On a fresh Mac, first sync Dropbox, then run `new-mac.sh` and symlink all the shit.
 * On fresh Arch or Debian, sync Dropbox and run `new-linux.sh`.

 Unless otherwise noted, everything here is under the MIT license.